juanpallotta/LPP/README.md

 * `avg_Points_Fernald`: Numbers of points used for spatial smoothing to apply to the inverted retrieved profiles (extinction and backscatter).
 * `LR`: Lidar ratio used for the inversion.
 The current version of LPP invert the elastic lidar signals using a constant LR (non-range dependant).
 Nonetheless, it can be more than one value, each one sepparated by `,`, with a space before and after `,` (see the example array in the previous lines: `LR = 50 , 60 , 70 , 80`).
 * `indxWL_PDL2`: Index of the channel used for the inversion (starting at 0).
 This first version, only one channel can be accepted for the inversion, and the aerosol optical output will have dimensions of `time`, `LR` and `points`.
 * `heightRef_Inversion_Start_ASL` and `heightRef_Inversion_Stop_ASL`: Initial and end reference altitude above sea level (in meters).
 These ranges are used to calculate the reference height during the inversion procedure.
 If one of these values is negative, or `heightRef_Inversion_Start_ASL > heightRef_Inversion_Stop_ASL`, the reference range is obtained automatically based on the layer-mask.
-If `COMPUTE_CLOUD_MASK = NO` in the data level 1 settings, the layer mask is computed anyway in data level 2.
 * `reference_method`: Used to define how the reference value is obtained from the lidar signal, having two values to adopt: MEAN and FIT.
 If MEAN option is set, a mean value is taken between the altitudes `heightRef_Inversion_Start_ASL` and `heightRef_Inversion_Stop_ASL`.
 If FIT option is set, a Rayleigh-Fit is done within the same ranges and its middle point is taken from the fitted profile.
 * `R_ref`: Backscatter ratio at reference altitude, being the ratio for the total to the molecular backscatter.
 This parameter can control the turbidity of the reference altitude, being `R_ref=1` completely molecular, and higher values mean a more polluted reference altitude.